Provence-Alpes-Côte d'Azur: Geography

 It encompasses six départements in Southeastern France: Alpes-de-Haute-Provence, Alpes-Maritimes, Bouches-du-Rhône, Hautes-Alpes, Var and Vaucluse.
 It is bounded to the east by the France–Italy border, to the south by the Mediterranean Sea and by the Principality of Monaco, to the north by Auvergne-Rhône-Alpes and to the west by Occitanie, with the Rhône marking its westernmost border.
-According to the 2015 census, 5,007,977 people live in the region.
+According to the 2015 population census, 5,007,977 people live in the region.